With summer winding down in Columbia, now is an ideal time to get a kick start on air conditioner maintenance.

 • Checking pressure and temperature

-• Testing lines, refrigerant totals and connections
+• Examining lines, refrigerant levels and connections

-There’s still time to have maintenance done this fall—and we can get your furnace prepared for heating season too.
+It’s not too late to have service done this fall—and we can get your furnace ready for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-How to Clean Your Outside AC Unit
+How to Clean Your Outdoor AC Unit

-You’ll only need a handful of items:
+You’ll only need a couple of things:

 • Wet-dry vacuum and hose with a soft brush attachment